 - 3,900 partnerships and cooperations with foreign Universities and Colleges in approximately 123 countries

 Integration in Bavaria

 The International Offices (Akademische Auslandsämter), which are located at the universities will support you during your first steps in Germany.
 Among other activities, they provide bureaucratic support in terms of registration so that questions relating to residence permits could be clarified easily.
 There is always an active community of Bavarian or international students which will accommodate newcomers.

 Interested to do a Master’s degree in Bavaria?

 Attending a university in the heart of Europe is definitely a great choice!
 Apart from the high quality of life in Bavaria, Bavarian universities are well-known for their wide range of courses and high academic standards.
-If you want to find out which university and degree course is right for you, then join our live info-sessions from 18th to 20th of October 2022.
+If you want to find out which university and degree course is right for you, then join one of our live info-sessions.

 The seats are limited so if you are interested to join the sessions, check the programme here and please register under this link.

 For more information check the university profiles below or join our WhatsApp Group.

 Please join the BayIND Science Office Facebook page to keep yourself updated on universities and study programmes in Bavaria.

 Also check the following webpage to find your study programme in English: www.study-in-bavaria.de

 For individual counselling please send an E-Mail or call our Science Office in Bangalore, India.
 We will be happy to inform you about higher education opportunities in Bavaria.

 To obtain general information on studying in Germany you can always check the DAAD webpage.
 You'll also find a database with scholarships there.

 Unfortunately, you do not have direct access to German universities if you passed your 12th class.
 The steps mentioned beow can make you eligible for a Bachelor programme in Germany:

 - You have to do a one-year subject-related preparatory course in Germany, called "Studienkolleg".